OliveiraEdu/d-OSP/Readme.md

 - On project details improve the data structute for storing file CID and file metadata CID - Done

 ### Provenance
-- Implementing a git like version control system for provenance
+- Implementing a git like version control system for provenance - Done (although following a distinct approach for provenance of the blockchain transasctions only)

 ### Project Details
 - Optimize file and file metadata entries - Done